Supplemental resources for Independent Electrical Contractors (IEC) association Insights article,

 "State of the Labor Shortage & Actions for Today" Jan/Feb 2017 edition, State of the Industry

-Each contractors' situation is unique and I know that each of these Tips could be its own article.
-If you have questions specific to your company or want clarification, please reach out for a quick chat and I'll be happy to freely answer your questions in detail.
+Each contractors' situation is unique and each of these Tips could be its own article.
+If you have questions specific to your company, please book a call for answers.

 Define your Ideal Employee